Asteroid Cloud

 curl -sX PATCH https://api.lsmvec.com/v1/vectors/1/payload -H "Authorization: Bearer sk-live-..." \

-Search returns the nearest vector ids by distance.
-Increase
+Search returns the nearest vector IDs by distance.
+Increase ef_search when you want higher recall and can spend more time per query.

 hits = client.search(query_vector, k=10, ef_search=128)